veroandreo/grass_workshop_itc/README.md

 ## Software

-We will use GRASS GIS 7.2 (current stable version).
+We use GRASS GIS 7.2.2 (current stable version).
 It can be installed either through standalone installers/binaries or through OSGeo-Live (which includes all OSGeo software and packages).

 ### Standalone installers for different OS: